 There are about 15,000 different rehab centers across the United States.
-As you can imagine, they vary wildly in quality and in their level of staff training and expertise.
+As you can imagine, they vary wildly in quality and in their level of staff training and expertise, which is why stimulants rehab success rates can be all across the board.

 But no matter how great your treatment program is, there are still a few questions to ask yourself.
 How motivated are you?
 What would you like your life to be like?
 Are you willing to put in the effort?

-Here are four steps you can take to lay the foundation for your recovery.
+Here are four steps you can take to lay the foundation for a successful and productive time in a stimulant rehab program.

 Although stimulant addiction is becoming more common, it’s still dwarfed by the number of people addicted to alcohol or prescription painkillers.
-That’s why you’ll want to ask how experienced any potential treatment center is in treating stimulant addiction.
+That’s why you’ll want to ask how experienced any potential treatment center is in treating addictions to stimulants like Adderall or Ritalin.

-When choosing a treatment program, you’ll also want to find out if they have expertise in dual-diagnosis treatment.
-It’s a huge threat to your recovery if you treat your addiction, but ignore any co-occurring conditions like depression or post traumatic stress disorder.
+When choosing a stimulant rehab program, you’ll also want to find out if they have expertise in treating co-occurring disorders.
+It’s a huge threat to your recovery if you treat your addiction, but ignore any dual diagnosis disorders, like depression or post traumatic stress disorder.

-The right treatment program will be able to help you discover why you started using stimulants, why you kept using them and, most importantly, how you can leave them behind for good.
+The right treatment program will be able to help you discover why you started using stimulants like Adderall or Ritalin, why you kept using them and, most importantly, how you can leave them behind for good.

 It’s easy to forget your long-term goals when you’re in the thick of rehab and wake up feeling anxious, irritable or depressed.